lazd/gulp-handlebars/README.md

 ## Compiling to a namespace for the browser

 [gulp-declare] can be used to compile templates for the browser.
-Just pipe the output of gulp-handlebars to gulp-declare:
+Just pipe the output of `gulp-handlebars` to `gulp-declare`:

 ```javascript
 var handlebars = require('gulp-handlebars');